 The Millay Colony, in partnership with Hudson Hall at the Historic Hudson Opera House, will co-produce “The Mother of Us All”, Virgil Thomson’s opera on the life of Susan B. Anthony, with libretto by Gertrude Stein.
 Directed by R.B.
 Schlather with dramaturge Joan Retallack, this will premiere during Hudson Hall’s 2017 season this November.
-We received funding from NYSCA to produce the opera and a satellite of community events including school visits, a sleepover at the Colony of Hudson’s Perfect Ten girls, and voter registration drives.
+We received funding from NYSCA to produce the opera and a satellite of community events including an Arts Education program, a sleepover at the Colony of Hudson’s Perfect Ten girls, and voter registration drives.

 We talked with R.B.
 Schlather about the project.

 What inspired you to propose this project to NYSCA?

 I’m originally from Cooperstown, NY, and spent my childhood riding the Amtrak past Hudson to the city, and going to operas at the Glimmerglass Festival in Cooperstown.
 I was taken on a school trip to see “The Mother of us All” in 1998 and fell in love with the piece, and the production was among those that inspired me to pursue a career as an opera director.
 When I started coming to Hudson regularly about six years ago and discovered the opera house, and that Susan B. Anthony had spoken there, I said to them, “You have to do this opera “the mother of us all” someday.”
 I hadn’t been the first to tell them about the piece, and they very creatively thought that the NYSCA grant for commemorations of women’s suffrage could help us make this project possible.